vloop/MKS50_editor/README.md

 Examples:
 ```
 MKS50_editor -o 20:2 -i 20:2 init.syx
+MKS50_editor -O "mio10 MIDI 3" -I "mio10 MIDI 3" init.syx
 MKS50_editor init.syx init_patches_A.syx init_patches_B.syx init_tones.syx init_tones.syx init_chords.syx

 ```
+Don't forget the quotes around the port name if it has spaces!

+Port names, unlike port ids, are not guaranteed to be unique; the first match will be used.

 On startup, the editor has no data, and has no way of requesting data from the MKS-50 (that's a limitation of the MKS-50 sysex implementation).